Amad2988/Blog-Api/README.md

 The Blog-API project is a full CRUD operation back-end project.
 The project utilizes NodeJS, Express, Mongoose, and MongoDB.
 My specific blog allows the user to login and create their own skyscraper.
-The user can enter the skyscraper's name, height in feet and meters and a location.
+The user can enter the skyscraper's name, height in feet and or meters and a location.
+Users must also create login information.

 ## Technologies Used
 1. NodeJS